Outreach-Organization/AgeoX-Docs/src/app/page.md

 If you encounter challenges or have questions, there are several resources to support you:

-- **Ask Your Instructor**: Your teacher is there to help clarify instructions and troubleshoot issues.
+- **Ask Your Instructor**: Your educator is there to help clarify instructions and troubleshoot issues.
 - **Internet Forums**: Visit popular code forums like [Stack Overflow](https://stackoverflow.com/questions) to have your questions answered in depth.
 - **Google It**: Use search engines to look up terms or code that you find challenging.
 - **Review Documentation**: Refer to this guide or library-specific documentation for deeper insights.